 Looking to learn how to make pour over coffee?
 Perhaps you’re not ready to take the plunge just yet by buying one of the best espresso machines, or maybe you’ve simply invested in a new pour over set and want to learn how to use it?

 Either way, we have you covered in this guide to making pour over coffee.
+(For the summer, you can also follow our tips on how to make iced coffee in 4 simple steps).

 Pour over is a great way of preparing your morning brew.
 Similar in theory to traditional drip and filter methods, which also pour water over grounds suspended in a filter, the term ‘pour over’ typically refers to filter coffee prepared manually: hand-pouring water from a kettle over small batches of coffee, suspended using a filter nestled within a pour over funnel (also referred to as a cone or dripper).